dbuenzli/vg/db/README.md

 # Vg image database

 The Vg image database is a collection of test images.
-The database
-contains:

-* Renderer independent images in [`db_any.ml`](db_any.ml)
-* Renderer dependent image in `db_$RENDERER.ml` files.

-Renderer independent images should be rendered identically by all renderers but due to differences in renderer expressiveness and purposes this may not be possible or desirable.
+Most images should be rendered identically by all renderers.
+However due to differences in renderer expressiveness and purposes this may not be possible or desirable.

 Well written and appealing BSD3 licensed contributions showing Vg's expressiveness are gladly accepted.
 They will however have to suit